 The unit, which sells vehicles to the U.S. Defense Department as well as militaries in Iraq, Afghanistan and Singapore, generated 13 percent of revenue last year.

-Short sellers (NAV) have become increasingly bearish, indicating they don’t foresee a takeover.
+Short sellers (NAV:US) have become increasingly bearish, indicating they don’t foresee a takeover.
 In a short sale, traders sell borrowed stock on the assumption the price will drop, enabling them to profit by buying it back at a lower price.

 About 8.7 percent of Navistar’s outstanding shares were sold short as of June 15, the highest on record for the company, according to New York-based research firm Data Explorers.

 Given the potential roadblocks to a sale, Icahn and Rachesky may decide to focus their efforts on improving the company’s management and operations as a standalone company rather than seek a buyer for Navistar as way of boosting the shares, said Kristine Kubacki, a St. Louis-based analyst at Avondale Partners LLC.

 “From a takeover-target perspective, I don’t know how much the activists can do,” Kubacki said in a phone interview.
 “I don’t think it’s as clear cut as other acquisitions we have seen in the space.
 The best path they could go after is turning the franchise around and harvesting the individual opportunity that the business offers.”

 Still, any changes that may help improve Navistar’s strategy and performance could eventually make the company attractive to a buyer, said Andrew Davis, an analyst for Baltimore-based T. Rowe Price Group Inc.